Skip to main content

 • Sex Hormone-Binding Globulin (SHBG) This protein binds to sex hormones, rendering them inactive.
 High levels of SHBG can lead to symptoms of low testosterone even when total testosterone levels appear normal, as it reduces the amount of free, usable hormone.

 Understanding these markers is the first step in translating your symptoms into a clear, biological narrative.
-This data-driven approach allows for the creation of a precise, personalized protocol designed to support your and, by extension, your long-term health and function.
+This data-driven approach allows for the creation of a precise, personalized protocol designed to support your endocrine system and, by extension, your long-term health and function.

 Intermediate